-- the premises are in a control area;
+- their premises is in a control area;

 - they are using it for secondary letting; and

 - it is a dwelling house.

 In these circumstances, the host or operator must have made an application for planning permission or already have planning permission before they apply for a licence.
 In most cases, planning applications are determined within two months.